DraftKings slammed for using 9/11 in betting promotion

 Yet another remarked, “the brands find a way to screw this up literally every year.”

-Others pointedout the tragic irony of the 343 number in the tweet, showcasing the number of bettors — but also the number of NYFD who died in the wake of the attack.
+Others pointed out the tragic irony of the 343 number in the tweet, showcasing the number of bettors — but also the number of NYFD who died in the wake of the attack.

 In response to the online shaming, DraftKings issued an apology statement to the Boston Globe: “We sincerely apologize for the featured parlay that was shared briefly in commemoration of 9/11.
 We respect the significance of this day for our country and especially for the familys (sic) of those who were directly affected.”